bucketeer-io/bucketeer-docs/docs/sdk/client-side/react-native/index.md

 The React Native SDK re-exports all functionality from the [React SDK](/sdk/client-side/react) and [JavaScript SDK](/sdk/client-side/javascript), allowing you to use any React SDK features directly:

-This means you can access all React SDK functionality without needing to install the React SDK separately.
+This means you can access all React SDK and JavaScript SDK functionality without needing to install the React SDK and JavaScript SDK separately.
 You can use features like:

 - All React hooks (`useBooleanVariation`, `useStringVariation`, etc.)
 - Direct access to the Bucketeer client instance (by `getBKTClient()`) without `useContext`